- Migrants' use of the private rented sector

 Good advice should fill these information gaps and as an adviser you should know about your local council’s private sector strategy and any schemes it supports or promotes in your area including:

 - Landlord accreditation schemes: many local authorities either operate or approve one for their area.
 Both Wales and London run a single scheme for their whole areas and some landlord associations run nationwide schemes.
 Most schemes run the same way: landlords undertake training on good housing management and once they have passed the course are able to join and display the scheme logo.
 They retain their status by continuing regular training.
 Some schemes run awards to highlight good landlords and some councils offer incentives to join.
 All offer a complaints service and the facility to check whether a particular landlord is accredited.
 There are also national schemes for agents and some local schemes include agents.
-Local authorities usually insist on accreditation before they will place applicants with a landlord and sometimes also although them to use rent deposit, guarantee or bond schemes.
+Local authorities usually insist on accreditation before they will place applicants with a landlord and/or allow them to use rent deposit, guarantee or bond schemes.

 - Private rented sector access schemes (also known as social or local lettings agencies): a social letting agency is one that specialises in finding accommodation for people with limited access, especially those on benefits.
 Local lettings agencies are similar, but are restricted to housing applicants from a particular area, usually a local authority (because they are usually run or sponsored by a local council as a way of meeting housing need).
 Some are run as part of, or in partnership with, rent guarantee/bond schemes.
 Some councils run schemes specifically for former council homes, because they can provide an economical housing management service that way.
 They all come under the umbrella of ‘access schemes’ and most can be found using the Crisis search facility.